 Many will know that Ken Garland, who sadly passed away on May 20th 2021, is the author of the original First Things First manifesto in 1964, a call to challenge the growing dominance of advertising and market-led priorities in design practice.

 Ken Garland spent his professional life dedicated to design as a form of social practice, believing it had currency in producing social value but that it had been commandeered in the pursuit of unbridled consumerism.
 The ‘First Things First’ manifesto was a professional and personal voicing of those concerns.
 Yet he’d be annoyed, I believe, to think that his legacy consisted solely of the manifesto, and rightly so, as it was only one manifestation of his beliefs within a lifelong practice.
-Over and above his political affiliations he was a member of CND (the Campaign for Nuclear Disarmament) for which he redesigned their logo, and a member of the Labour Party his belief in design as a value-adding activity was principally channeled through his professional design work and his partnership with a range of clients
+Over and above his political affiliations — he was a member of CND (the Campaign for Nuclear Disarmament) whose logo he redesigned, and a member of the Labour Party — his belief in design as a value-adding activity was principally channeled through his professional design work and his partnership with a range of clients

 I hope that Ken Garland would be more at peace to know that the values he so notably espoused and epitomised continue to inspire and motivate new generations of designers in new ways, and that this is his legacy.